The Sad Variety

 The Sad Variety is a 1964 thriller novel written by the Anglo-Irish writer Cecil Day-Lewis, written under the pen name of Nicholas Blake.
 It is the fifteenth and penultimate entry into the series featuring the private detective Nigel Strangeways.
-It marked a move away from the murder mysterys of the earlier novels into the then-fashionable spy novel genre.
+It marked a move away from the murder mysteries of the earlier novels into the then-fashionable spy novel genre.

 Synopsis

 Strangeways is called in by the Security Service to protect a professor, whose recent discovery makes him a target for Soviet intelligence, and his daughter.
 The action takes place in a country hotel in wintery Dorset.